 So I listen to the radio here and there, and even though I only listen occasionally, I still tend to get bombarded with mortgage advertisements.
 Funny how that works.

 The latest was from a southern California based company named “CashCall,” which I believe started as a personal or payday loan lender before jumping into the real estate and mortgage game.

 Anyway, I noticed in their radio ad that both the mortgage rate and APR were the same, which doesn’t tend to be the case with most mortgage loans.

-Typically, you’ll hear something like, “Get a low, low 4% mortgage rate!,” followed by some fast talking terms and conditions speak that says 4.55% APR or something higher.
+Typically, you’ll hear something like, “Get a low, low 4% mortgage rate!,” followed by some fast talking terms and conditions speak that says 4.55% APR or something significantly higher.

 So that bit jumped out at me initially.
 It sounds like a great deal, right?
 Instead of the usual “bait and switch,” where your mortgage refinance is riddled with fees, you’re actually getting the interest rate they advertise with no fees!